reactjs/react.dev/src/content/reference/react-dom/hydrate.md

 hydrate(reactNode, domNode);
 ```

 React will attach to the HTML that exists inside the `domNode`, and take over managing the DOM inside it.
-An app fully built with React will usually only have one `hydrate` call with its root component.
+An app fully built with React will usually only have one `hydrate` call with its root Component.

 [See more examples below.](#usage)